Who Needs Custom Orthotics Continued

 The arch and heel of your foot are 2 other structures that sustain a massive amount of stress and strain in the course of a day.
 The soft tissues on the underside of your foot are designed for shock absorption, and it’s those shocks that do damage to them.

-In the modern world the underside of your foot leads a weird existence sandwiched mostly between paving slabs, bone and some plastic foam.
-Before we had streets, offices and sneaker factories the sole of the human foot lived naked in the mud and dirt for its entire life, a starkly different reality in more ways than we could probably do justice with words.
+In the modern world, the underside of your foot leads to a weird existence sandwiched mostly between paving slabs, bone, and some plastic foam.
+Before we had streets, offices, and sneaker factories the sole of the human foot lived naked in the mud and dirt for its entire life, a starkly different reality in more ways than we could probably do justice with words.

-Plantar fasciitis is pain caused by repetitive strain in the sole of the foot, repetitive strain so bad that it has in most cases lead to significant degeneration of cartilage fibres and a significant build up of scar tissue.
+Plantar fasciitis is pain caused by repetitive strain in the sole of the foot, repetitive strain so bad that it has in most cases lead to significant degeneration of cartilage fibers and a significant build-up of scar tissue.
 Plantar fasciitis almost certainly takes years of gradually increasing strain in order to manifest as pain that is felt by you.

-As we stated above, in the modern world the sole of your foot leads a unnatural existence, mostly sandwiched between paving slabs, bone and some plastic foam.
-Before we had streets, offices and sneaker factories our plantar fascia lived naked in the mud and dirt for its entire life, a starkly different reality to what nature intended for this part of your body.
+As we stated above, in the modern world the sole of your foot leads an unnatural existence, mostly sandwiched between paving slabs, bone and some plastic foam.
+Before we had streets, offices, and sneaker factories our plantar fascia lived naked in the mud and dirt for its entire life, a starkly different reality to what nature intended for this part of your body.